matiasgali/action_access/README.md

 ```

 Just like the default `current_clearance_levels` in controllers, `can?`
-depends on the `clearance_levels` method in the model too.
+depends on a `clearance_levels` method in the model too.

 Following up the `User` model from before: